Nadira (Pakistani actress)

-Nadira (22 November 1968 – 6 August 1995) was a Pakistani film actress and dancer.
-She entered the film industry in 1986 and made her debut with the Punjabi film Akhri Jang.
-She was known as The White Rose for her portrayal of romantic roles in films.
-She mainly worked in Punjabi and Urdu films.
+Nadira (22 November 1968 – 6 August 1995) was a Pakistani film actress and dancer, active in Punjabi and Urdu-language cinema during the 1980s and early 1990s.
+She was popularly known as The White Rose due to her romantic roles and graceful on-screen persona.

+Born in Lahore, she made her acting debut in the Punjabi film Aakhri Jang (1986), although Nishan (1986) was released earlier and is considered her first appearance on record.
+Over a career spanning approximately eight years, Nadira became a prominent figure in Lollywood, noted for her expressive performances and distinctive dance style.
+She frequently starred opposite actors such as Sultan Rahi, Ghulam Mohiuddin, and Ismael Shah, and often played emotionally intense and dramatic roles.
+Her notable films include Aakhri Jang (1986), Puttar Sheran Day (1986), Baadal (1986), Nachay Nagi (1987), Meri Aavaz (1987), Commando Action (1988), Maula Bakhsh (1988), Mafroor (1988), Jagga Daku (1993), Miss Allah Rakhi (1989), 30 Mar Khan (1989), and Zakhmi Aurat (1989).
+In Meri Aavaz, she performed in two songs that became popular at the time.
+Nadira married businessman Ijaz Hussain and had two children.
+Following her marriage, she retired from the entertainment industry.
+On 6 August 1995, she was fatally shot by unidentified assailants in Liberty Market, Lahore.

 Early life

-She was born as Malika Farah in Lahore in 1968.
+Nadira was born as Malika Farah on 22 November 1968 in Lahore.

 Career

 Nadira was introduced by director Yunus Malik to the Pakistani film industry by offering her a role in his film Akhri Jang in 1986.
 Nadira's first film was Akhri Jang (Last War), but director Altaf Hussain's Punjabi film Nishan (Mark) got released first, therefore, as per record, Nishan remains the first released film of Nadira.

 Nadira was considered as talented actress, in film Nachay Nagin she played the best role of her life.
 In this film, she played the role of serpent for the first time and acclaimed a lot of fame along with the dancing hero Ismael Shah.
 Then she became famous for playing the role of serpent.
 She played role of serpent in Nachay Nagin, Nachay Jogi and Jadoo Garni.

 Nadira starred in 52 films, out of which 25 enjoyed Silver jubilee, 4 enjoyed diamond jubilee and one film Akhri Jang enjoyed golden jubilee.
 She was known as " The White Rose" in industry.
 She was considered a good dancer.
 During her film career she starred in 2 Urdu, 35 Punjabi, 2 Pashto and 14 double version (Punjabi/Urdu) films.